Yandex Cloud

 • name: Function name.

-• user_hash: Any string to identify the function version.
+• user_hash: Custom string to define the function version.
 When the function changes, update this string, too.
 The function will update when this string is updated.

 • runtime: Function runtime environment.